 When you experience disrespect from another person, doesn’t it just get under your skin?
 Sadly, disrespect can sometimes show up at campgrounds.
 All it takes is one rude person to ruin a perfectly good camping trip!

-That’s why we put together this list of rules we’ve acquired over our years of RVing and spending time in campgrounds.
+We put together a list of rules we’ve acquired during our seven years of RVing and spending time in campgrounds.
 These rules originated from stories other RVers have shared with us, as well as our own first-hand experience.
 Here are the rules you should follow to be a good neighbor in the RV community:

 Use the designated paths to navigate the campground instead of cutting through in a straight line.
 When you’re camping, your campsite becomes your own little rental space.
 Unless you’ve received permission from the campsite inhabitant, it is rude to cut through their space.
 Similarly, make sure to keep your camp setup clearly on your site, and not spilling into your neighbor’s.

-This tip is in regards to your parking and camp set up.
+This camping rule is referring to your parking and camp setup.
 If you pull into a sparsely populated campground, it’s considered courteous for you to pick a site away from the other campers to give everyone, including you, more space.
 For many people, camping is a getaway to enjoy the great outdoors and listening to the neighbor’s music or generator right next door would be nice to avoid if possible.

 This tip also goes for boondocking.
 While you might find comfort in being close to another camper, or the best view might be right beside them, choose a spot a respectable distance away to be respectful of their space.

 Pro Tip: If you spend more time boondocking than parked at campgrounds, make sure you follow these 9 Boondocking Rules You Should Never Break.